beard-crosby/excursions-vagrant/readme.md

 ## Development

-- Open two windows on your mac terminal.
+Open the terminal on your mac.

-- On one:
 ```sh
 cd ~/vargrant
 vagrant up